IAHispano/Applio-Docs/faq/general/errors/errors.md

 # Errors

-Common general errors in RVC/Applio in general if you want to check the errors depdending on the installation mehtod please check the specific installation method page.
+Common general errors in RVC/Applio if you want to check the errors depending on the installation method please check the specific [installation method page](../../installation-method/installation-method.md).